Free Shipping on orders of $60 or more!

 You might have already heard of the Scoville scale.
-But something you’ve probably noticed is that not every hot sauce bottle in your favorite restaurant has a scoville rating printed on the label.
+It's something we often get asked: "What's the scoville on this sauce?"
+But something you’ve probably noticed is that not every hot sauce bottle in your fridge has a scoville rating printed on the label.
 Why is this scale important?
 What are Scovilles?
 And why don’t you see it more publicly in the wild?
 This guide will give you some context to the creation, use, and limitations of the Scoville scale in the world of hot sauces.

 Think of the scoville scale as a pungency scale, measuring spiciness or the “heat” levels of spicy things, like chili peppers.
 The individual measurements of this scale are called Scoville Heat Units, or SHU, but you might hear people refer to them colloquially as just “Scovilles.”

 The scale has been used for over a century now, as it was invented by Wilbur Scovile in 1912.
 Depending on the amount of capsaicin in what you eat, the Scoville Scale will give you an idea of the sensation of heat to expect when eating, say, a hot pepper.
 Capsaicin is a natural chemical that makes your tongue burn, body sweat and ears ache!

 When testing peppers and rating them on the Scoville scale, a dried pepper at an exact weight is dissolved in alcohol.
 The alcohol helps extract the capsaicin oil from the hot pepper, which is then mixed in sugar water.
 The next steps are a series of dilutions: the extracted capsaicinoids are diluted in declining concentrations and given to trained taste testers.
 The job of these taste testers is to taste these concentrations until they can’t “feel” the heat anymore.
 The final dilution is rated on the Scoville scale by a factor of 100 SHU.